 We, from time to time, entered into arrangements whereby rebates are obtained from vendors when we achieve certain levels of purchases.
 The vendor rebates are computed at an agreed upon amount or percentage of purchase levels.
 As these vendor rebates are impacted by actual and estimated purchases for the applicable agreed upon period, we periodically assess the progress of our purchase levels and revise the estimates when necessary.
 We account for such rebates as a reduction of inventory until we sell the product, at which time such rebates are reflected as a reduction of cost of sales in our consolidated statements of operations.
-Vendor rebates recorded as a reduction of inventory were \$0.0 and \$0.4 million as of December 31, 2017 and 2016, respectively, and as a reduction of cost of sales were \$0.4 million and \$4.0 million for the years ended December 31, 2017 and 2016.
+Vendor rebates recorded as a reduction of cost of sales were \$0.4 million, \$0.4 million and \$4.0 million for the years ended December 31, 2018, 2017 and 2016, respectively, and recorded as a reduction of inventory were \$0, \$0 and \$0.4 million for the years ended December 31, 2018, 2017 and 2016, respectively.